-Still a very useful case study, this story was posted in 2012.
+Still a very useful case study involving the tracking of 1.5 million reusable assets, this story was posted in 2012.
 Written by Jerry Welcome, former Reusable Packaging Association President, with input from Lyle Schmitt, Manager, Global Packaging and Quality, John Deere; and member, Reusable Packaging Association.

 Whether you’re a farmer or an occasional weekend gardener, almost everyone recognizes the green and yellow colors associated with John Deere.
 The company is the world’s leading manufacturer of farm equipment, and produces and markets North America’s broadest line of lawn and garden tractors, mowers, golf course equipment, and other outdoor power products.
 In addition, John Deere provides irrigation equipment and nursery supplies to landscape-service professionals across the United States, and is a major manufacturer of construction and forestry equipment in North America.